Digital Nomad Life in Varna, Bulgaria

 When we asked people living in Varna about club and activities where newcomers can meet others, they responded:

 "Expats in Varna often join clubs and activities such as language exchange groups, sports teams, and book clubs.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending meetups and networking events.
-Finally, expats can also meet people by simply exploring the city and striking up conversations with locals," said one person in Varna.
+Finally, expats can also meet people by simply exploring the city and striking up conversations with locals," remarked one member in Varna.

 What is life like in Varna?